-In the current absence of a pharmacological intervention, seeking early intervention is a key priority if we are to engage people who use meth/amphetamine and effect change in behaviour.
-Therefore in response to the need for an early intervention and the growing demand for treatment and support, St Vincent's Hospital Sydney has opened a drop in clinic to reduce the time people seeking treatment wait to see a counsellor; in addition "S-Check" a Stimulant Check-up Clinic designed as an early and brief intervention for occasional users has been introduced with funding from the Commonwealth Government through the Substance Misuse Service Delivery Grants Fund (until June 2016).
+In response to the need for an early intervention and the growing demand for treatment and support, St Vincent's Hospital Sydney has opened a drop in clinic to reduce the time people seeking treatment wait to see a counsellor; in addition "S-Check" a Stimulant Check-up Clinic designed as an early and brief intervention for occasional users has been introduced with funding from the Commonwealth Government through the Substance Misuse Service Delivery Grants Fund (until June 2016).
 This pilot project is an initiative to fill the important gap in services to address the increasing number of people who are using meth/amphetamine in risky ways and, aiming to attract non-treatment seekers into contact with services.
-Preliminary data suggest that the majority of people who attend the "S-Check" (60 per cent) have never sought treatment before, suggesting that this model has real potential as an early intervention to be disseminated into primary care, sexual health services and rural and communities to manage prevention and early meth/amphetamine use.
+Preliminary data suggest that the majority of people who attend the "S-Check" (60 per cent) have never sought treatment before, suggesting that this model has real potential as an early intervention to be disseminated into primary care, sexual health services and rural and remote communities to manage prevention and early intervention of meth/amphetamine use.